ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

     * `exp`: The expiration time of the WIT (as defined in {{Section 4.1.4 of RFC7519}}).
 WPT lifetimes MUST be short, e.g., on the order of minutes or seconds.
     * `jti`: A unique identifier for the token.
-    * `ctx_token_hash`: Hash of the OAuth access token, Transaction Token {{?I-D.ietf-oauth-transaction-tokens}}, or other token in the request that might convey end-user identity and authorization context of the request.
+    * `ath`: Hash of the OAuth access token, if present in the request, which might convey end-user identity and authorization context of the request.
+The value, as per {{Section 4.1 of RFC9449}}, is the base64url encoding of the SHA-256 hash of the ASCII encoding of the access token's value.
+    * `tth`: Hash of the Txn-Token {{?I-D.ietf-oauth-transaction-tokens}}, if present in the request, which might convey end-user identity and authorization context of the request.
 The value MUST be the result of a base64url encoding (as defined in {{Section 2 of RFC7515}}) the SHA-256 hash of the ASCII encoding of the associated token's value.
+    * `oth`: Hash of any other token in the request that might convey end-user identity and authorization context of the request.
+The value MUST be the result of a base64url encoding (as defined in {{Section 2 of RFC7515}}) the SHA-256 hash of the ASCII encoding of the associated token's value.
+     (note: this is less than ideal but seems we need something like this for extensibility)

 An example WPT might look like the following: